learn-co-curriculum/rails-blog-nested-forms/README.md

 end
 ```

 6. To allow a user to create a new tag, the controller action for a new tag should instantiate a new tag.
-Check out the documentation for the [fields_for tag](http://apidock.com/rails/ActionView/Helpers/FormBuilder/fields_for).
+Check out the documentation for the [fields_for](http://apidock.com/rails/ActionView/Helpers/FormBuilder/fields_for).

 ## Resources
 [Strong Params](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters)